 And surely disable tunneled clear passwords and use public-private key login instead.

 Regarding SSH timeouts.
-This traditional problem can be handled by configuring the correct ServerAliveInterval, ServerAliveCountMax, and TCPKeepAlive values.
+This traditional problem can be handled by configuring the right ServerAliveCountMax, ServerAliveInterval, and TCPKeepAlive values.

-For example, the following rules imply that a packet will be issued every 60 seconds.
+For example, the following settings imply that a packet will be issued every 60 seconds.

-By adjusting those values you can provide a longer connection.
+By adjusting these values, you can provide a longer connection.

-You can make the SSH service just a little bit more secure by specifying the usernames that will be allowed to use SSH.
+You can make the SSH service just a little bit more secure by specifying the usernames for those who will be allowed to use SSH.

 AllowUsers user1 user2

 Further to this, you can use two-factor authentication for SSH like google authenticator.